Shurti-g/-LIN3046_A1_A/README.md

-# LIN3046__A1_A
+# Lin3046_A1_A

-## This is the PURPOSE of the project
+## Purpose

-The purpose of this project is to understand how children picture books illustrate the pictures with language.
+The purpose of this project is to understand how children's picture books illustrate pictures with language.
+By analyzing a collection of texts from children's picture books, we aim to gain insights into the relationship between the textual elements and the accompanying illustrations.

-### Scope
+## Scope

-This is a collection of texts from children picture books.
+This corpus consists of texts extracted from children's picture books.
+The focus is on capturing the language used in captions, story text, and dialogue within the books.

-### Metadata
+## Metadata
-Date

-Author

-Language

-Source

-Publisher

-Age-group
+Date: The date when the corpus was created or last updated.

+Author: The primary author or authors of the corpus.

+Language: The language(s) of the texts in the corpus.

+Source: The source(s) from where the texts were obtained.

+Publisher: The publisher(s) of the picture books included in the corpus.

+Age-group: The intended age group or reading level of the picture books.

-### File format
+## File Format

-The file should be stored as plain text format (.txt)
+Each file in the corpus should be stored as plain text format (.txt).
+This format ensures compatibility and ease of use for various text analysis tools and techniques.

-### File Organisation
+## File Organization

+Please name each file using the following format: textX_title of the book.txt, where X is a unique identifier for each book.
+For example: text1_Where the Wild Things Are.txt.

+## Group Members

+TAM TAK HEI HALEY (s1150679)

+YUEN WING TUNG ZOE (s11418862)

+Gurung Shurti (s11488685)

+So Chun Hei Moses (s11485528)

+## Usage

+Researchers, linguists, educators, and practitioners interested in studying children's literature, language development, or the interaction between language and visual elements can use this corpus for analysis.

+The corpus can be accessed by cloning or downloading this repository, and individual text files can be used for further research.

+## Contribution

-Please name the file in this format, text1_title of the book.txt
+Contributions to the corpus, including additional picture books or improvements to the existing texts, are welcome.
+Please follow the guidelines provided in the contribution.md file.ormat, text1_title of the book.txt

 example: text1_Where the Wild Things Are.txt